skoliver89/skoliver89.github.io/CS460/HW1/index.md

   </body>
 </html>
 ```
 Next, I added in the Navigation Bar using Unordered Lists within a bootstrap navbar class.
 Also, this navbar contains a dropdown menu and the ability to collapse if the screen/window is small.
+I also found the code for this navbar on the bootstrap site and modified it to fit with my project better.
 ```html
 <!-- Nav Bar -->
     <nav class="navbar fixed-top navbar-fixed navbar-expand-lg navbar-dark" style="background-color: #0d0d0d;">